kazewong/flowMC/README.md

 # Installation

-Our package is still in development stage, so it has not reached the official PyPi index yet.
-To install our package, run the following command:
+The simplest way to install the package is to do it through pip

 ```
 pip install flowMC
 ```

 ## Requirements